-This pilot study represents the first robust evaluation of an independent, theoretically-informed and systematic intervention for male sports bettors.
+This feasibility study represents the first independent, theoretically informed, and systematic intervention for male sports bettors.
 Our approach is also distinct because it is independent of industry; most 'responsible gambling' initiatives are industry led or funded.
 By contrast, our independent team will draw on sports club affiliation to encourage men to establish strategies to support behaviour change.
-In developing this proposal we have consulted with individuals who have been harmed by gambling; one recovered problem gambler who reviewed an early draft told us: 'I wish I had signed up to something like this a couple of years ago then perhaps my life would be a lot different to what it currently is'.
+In developing this proposal, we have consulted with individuals who have been harmed by gambling; one person who was in recovery from gambling addiction who reviewed an early draft told us: 'I wish I had signed up to something like this a couple of years ago then perhaps my life would be a lot different to what it currently is'.